junxit/us-congress-bills-116/metadata.md

 - 2019-05-09 — Introduced in House
 - 2019-05-09 — Introduced in House
 - 2019-05-09 — Referred to the House Committee on Natural Resources.
+- 2019-05-28 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2019-07-10 — Subcommittee Hearings Held.
+- 2019-12-05 — Committee Consideration and Mark-up Session Held.
+- 2019-12-05 — Ordered to be Reported (Amended) by the Yeas and Nays: 18 - 11.
+- 2019-12-05 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2020-02-04 — Placed on the Union Calendar, Calendar No. 311.
+- 2020-02-04 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-388.
+- 2020-02-04 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-388.